 School meals are free for all children in Foundation Stage 2, Year 1 and Year 2.Children intending to stay for dinners should bring their money on Monday mornings.
 If meals are not paid for the week they are taken, the pupil concerned may have to go home for lunch until the arrears have been paid.
 Any parent who feels they may be eligible for free school meals can get a form from in the school office.
 She will then tell them the procedure for applying.

 We teach RE through a scheme of work based on the ‘All our worlds’ scheme.
 Although the school has no affiliation with any one religious denomination, we have excellent relationships with local Christian churches.
 We have links with St Francis Church at Mackworth, and hold services there such as Harvest Festival and at Christmas.
 We welcome visitors from all religious denominations and faiths.

-Parents who do not wish their children to participate in collective worship for religious reasons should contact Mr Hall or Mrs Hammond to explain their viewpoints and, where possible, alternative arrangements will be made.
+Parents who do not wish their children to participate in collective worship for religious reasons should contact Mr Hall to explain their viewpoints and, where possible, alternative arrangements will be made.